 The Spirit Squad is focused on offering opportunities for school spirit and involvement.
 Participants will attend athletic events, theater and music performances, sponsor fundraisers, support weekend activities, and much more.
 Our mission is to represent Cheshire Academy with a spirit of support for our teams, fans, and the entire CA community.
 Spirit is the feeling or pride and loyalty that exists among the members of a group and community that helps to make the members of the group do their best!

 The SAC is focused on offering opportunities for school spirit and involvement.
 The SAC helps plan and organize events for students.
 At weekly meetings, students work together to make decisions about what activities are needed at CA, and what we can do to improve student life at CA. Our mission is to represent CA with a spirit of support for the entire student body.
 Spirit is the feeling or pride and loyalty that exists among the members of a group and community that helps to make the members of the group do their best!

 Student Equity Team

-The Student Equity Team (SET) is a leadership group for those interested in fighting against discrimination, racism, bias.
+The Student Equity Team is a leadership group for those interested in fighting against discrimination, racism, and bias.
 SET members learn about diversity, equity, and inclusion (DEI) concepts in order to develop the skills needed to listen empathically to others, gain appreciation for individual differences, and engage in civil discourse.
-SET serves as the voice of the student body by communicating DEI concerns to various stakeholders including the Director of DEI, the Board of Trustees Equity Task Force, faculty and staff, alumni, and parent groups.
+SET serves as the voice of the student body by communicating DEI concerns to various stakeholders including the Director of DEI, the Board of Trustees Equity Task Force, faculty/staff, alumni, and parent groups.
 SET members create safe spaces for students to seek support regarding DEI issues.
-The SET participates in various campus wide DEI initiatives, promotes cross cultural communication, and models effective engagement in civil discourse.
+The SET participates in various campuswide DEI initiatives, promotes cross cultural communication, and models effective engagement in civil discourse.
 Members will also have the opportunity to participate in external diversity events.